 There is one important rule at Thomas’s Kensington, and that is to ‘be kind’.
 This ethos is at the very heart of our community and we place particular emphasis on courtesy, care for others, good manners and self-discipline.
-The Deputy Head (Pastoral) is Miss Gill and she oversees pastoral care across the school.
+The Deputy Head (Pastoral) is Mr Costello and he oversees pastoral care across the school.

 At Thomas’s Kensington, the happiness, welfare, safety and wellbeing of our pupils is of the utmost importance.
 All members of staff have received Mental Health First Aid training, ensuring we take a proactive, rather than reactive approach to the mental health and wellbeing of all members of the school community.
 We strongly believe that a child who feels, safe, valued and happy in school will reach their full potential.
 Pastoral care is woven into the fabric of every subject, every activity and every day and is the combined effort of pupils, staff and parents.
 Communication ensures a safe, happy and positive learning environment for all.
 We encourage a strong partnership between parents and staff, who are accessible at all times.
 The class teachers develop strong bonds with their pupils and will usually be the first person to deal with any concerns.
 Parents are encouraged to contact staff if there is a concern about their child no matter how big or small.
 All staff are contactable by the student diary or email and there is a strong culture of teachers and parents working together to ensure pupils welfare.